jzuffere/Daikin-Rotex-HPSU-CAN-Seriell/README.en.md

 ## Conclusion

 The installation is now complete, and the system can be connected to the Rotex/Daikin unit following the **GPIO 5 and 6 pinout diagram (bin file)**.

-# Rotex/Daikin HPSU CAN Integration with ESPHome and Home Assistant

-This guide describes how to integrate your Rotex HPSU Compact via CAN bus using an ESP32 and ESPHome into Home Assistant without multiple flashing steps.

-### Requirements

-- Home Assistant with the ESPHome Add-on
-- ESP32-S3 microcontroller
-- USB-C cable for the initial connection

-## Step 1: Install the ESPHome Add-on in Home Assistant
-1. Open Home Assistant and navigate to **Settings > Add-ons > ESPHome**.
-2. Install the ESPHome Add-on and start it afterward.
-3. Open the ESPHome Add-on user interface.

-## Step 2: Configure the ESP32 in ESPHome and Initial Flashing

-1. In the ESPHome interface, click on **“New Device”**.
-2. Enter a name for the device (e.g., `Rotex_HPSU`) and select the **ESP32-S3** platform.
-3. Enter your Wi-Fi SSID and password so the ESP32 can connect to your home network later.
-4. Download the configuration file required for the initial flashing.
-5. **Connect the ESP32 to the computer running Home Assistant using a USB-C cable** (or any other computer on the network with ESPHome).
-6. If Home Assistant is installed in a virtual machine, ensure the USB ports are properly passed through.
-7. Select **“Plug into this computer”** and follow the instructions to flash the ESP32 directly from ESPHome.
-8. After successful flashing, the ESP32 will automatically connect to your Wi-Fi and appear in the ESPHome device list in Home Assistant.

-## Step 3: Update the Configuration in ESPHome and Flash Wirelessly

-1. In ESPHome, select the added device (e.g., `Rotex_HPSU`) and click **“Edit”** to open the configuration file.
-2. Replace the file’s content with the configuration from [examples/full.yaml](https://github.com/Columbo/Daikin-Rotex-HPSU-CAN/blob/main/examples/full.yaml), optimized for your Rotex HPSU Compact.
-3. Save the changes and click **“Install”**.
-The configuration will be sent wirelessly to the ESP32, eliminating the need for another USB flash.

-## Step 4: Integrate the ESP32 into Home Assistant

-1. The ESP32 should automatically be detected as a new device in Home Assistant.
-2. Navigate to **Settings > Devices & Services** and verify if the device (e.g., `Rotex_HPSU`) has been added.
-3. The configured sensors and controls should now be available in Home Assistant and ready to use.

-## Conclusion

-The installation is now complete, and you can connect the ESP32 to the Rotex/Daikin system as shown in the wiring diagrams.

-**Note**: Additional sensors or controls can easily be added by including new entries in the ESPHome YAML configuration.

 <br><br>